 Another cause that has had much attention in recent years is Sudden Infant Death Syndrome (SIDS).
-To investigate further, parents can visit a sleep lab, where professionals can monitor and assess their child’s sleep.
+Parents can visit a sleep lab to investigate further, where professionals can monitor and assess their child’s sleep.

 Pertussis, or whooping cough, is a common cause of babies gasping for air while sleeping.
 This is because pertussis causes infants and young children to have spells of rapid coughing with a “whoop” sound followed by a gasp for breath.

 Sleep deprivation can even result in difficulty concentrating, poor feeding habits, and irritability throughout the day.
-Parents should be aware that pertussis is very contagious, which makes preventive steps like timely vaccinations all the more important.
+Parents should be aware that pertussis is very contagious, which makes preventive steps like timely vaccinations all the more critical.

 When a baby is born, meconium- the first stool they pass in their lives – is sometimes inhaled instead of passing through normally.
-This condition, known as meconium aspiration syndrome (MAS), occurs when the infant’s lungs become filled up with this material, leading to respiratory distress.
+This condition, known as meconium aspiration syndrome (MAS), occurs when the infant’s lungs become filled with this material, leading to respiratory distress.

 Symptoms of MAS may range from mild signs like rapid breathing to more severe issues such as bradycardia or even death of the baby if it progresses for too long without treatment.

 What To Do If Your Baby Is Gasping In Their Sleep?

-If your baby is gasping in their sleep, it is important to take action right away – you may need to contact the doctor or even call 911.
+If your baby is gasping in their sleep, it is important to take action immediately – you may need to contact the doctor or even call 911.
 You can also notice your baby’s nostrils flaring up on each inhale or exhale, caving in and out with each breath, grunting, whistling, or wheezing as he or she breathes.

-It is also important to be mindful of their skin color.
-The person should be called 911 immediately if they have bluish lips, tongue, or face color (although their hands or feet may appear bluish).
-Additionally, if your baby is taking more than 60 breaths per minute then you should think about medical help.
+It is also crucial to be mindful of their skin color.
+The person should call 911 immediately if they have bluish lips, tongue, or face color (although their hands or feet may appear bluish).
+Further, if your baby is taking more than 60 breaths per minute, then you should think about medical help.

 How To Keep Your Sleeping Baby Breathing Clearly?

 Fortunately, there are several steps you can take to ensure your baby sleeps soundly and safely.
-Let’s explore those now.